RhetTbull/osxphotos/CONTRIBUTING.md

 See the [README.md](tests/README.md) in the tests directory before running any tests.

+Before contributing, please read [README_DEV.md](README_DEV.md) for information on setting up a development environment and opening a pull request.

 ## Code of Conduct

 Be nice to each other.
 Treat everyone with dignity and respect.